 We face competition from a large number of competitors in each of our target markets.
-Our primary competitors in our mobile storage market include Alcor Micro, J-Micron, Phison, Skymedi, Solid State Systems, and ITE.
-For multimedia SoCs products, the companies with whom we compete include XGI.
-For mobile communications products, the companies with whom we compete include GCT, I&C, Newport Media, Raontech, Siano, and Toshiba.
+Our competitors in our mobile storage market include Alcor Micro, Asolid, Phison, Skymedi, Solid State Systems, and ITE.
+For multimedia SoCs products, the companies with whom we compete include AMD, NVIDIA, and SiS.
+For mobile communications products, the companies with whom we compete include GCT, I&C, Newport Media, Raontech, and Siano.
 We expect to face increased competition in the future from our current and potential competitors.
 In addition, some of our customers have developed products and technologies that could replace their need for our products or otherwise reduce their demand for our products.